claritylab/lucida/lucida/commandcenter/README.md

-We commend starting the Apache server in a Docker container (see [deploy](../../tools/deploy/)), but you if you really want to use it on your host machine (which makes debugging hard), select the configuration file in `apache/conf` (by default it is http, but you can also modify `apache/conf/000-default_https.conf`), run `apache/install_apache.sh`, and follow the commands in [web-controller.yaml](../../tools/deploy/web-controller.yaml) or [web-controller-https.yaml](../../tools/deploy/web-controller-https.yaml).
+We commend starting the Apache server in a Docker container (see [deploy](../../tools/deploy/)), but you if you really want to use it on your host machine (which makes debugging hard), select the configuration file in `apache/conf` (by default it is http, but if you need https, you should modify `apache/conf/000-default_https.conf` and `apache/install_apache.sh`), run `apache/install_apache.sh`, and follow the commands in [web-controller.yaml](../../tools/deploy/web-controller.yaml) or [web-controller-https.yaml](../../tools/deploy/web-controller-https.yaml).